The Turning of the Bones: Celebrating Life Through Famadihana in Madagascar

 Share Your Thoughts

 What do you think of this unique funerary tradition?
-Does it challenge your perspective on how different cultures view life and death?
-Share your thoughts in the comments below—we’d love to hear from you!
+Does it broaden your perspective on how different cultures view life and death?
+Share your thoughts in the comments below—we’d love to hear your opinion!